Last Updated: October 23, 2022

 for a long time, and now they are retired and aging.
 We also will take a look at aging in place, a related concept that can applied at the individual household level as well as the community level.

-After World War II, many new suburbs were built to accommodate returning veterans who wanted to establish households, settle down, and get out of their parents' homes as quickly as possible.
+After World War II, many new suburbs were built quickly in the U.S. to accommodate returning veterans who wanted to establish households, settle down, and get out of their parents' homes as quickly as possible.

 Because of financing deals that subdivisions offered, as well as the way the homes were designed and marketed, often young families grouped together in a particular area.